-The Company is a fully regulated entity within Aegon Group.
+The Company is a fully regulated entity within Aegon Group (see A.1.4 Ownership Structure).
 Our corporate governance structure is in place to ensure the safe and efficient management of the Company, its operations, and to protect the interests of its customers.
+Governance procedures remain operational in 2020 including the COVID-19 outbreak.